 Street fights are held sporadically and managed by bookies set up at each block.
 The bookies report the results of each match to Shadaloo....
 Each fighters stats and other details of the match are kept on record.
 These smaller matches are key to qualifying for the Grand Fight tournament....
 The rules follow a standard tournament set up.
 The top three fighters from this year challenge the 2nd, 3rd, and 4th ranked fighters from last year's tournaments.
 The one survivor of these semi-final battles has the honour of challenging the existing champion....

-If the player picks up Edi.
-E's gum in Final Fight at full health he is awarded 42910 points.
+At the end of the West Side stage (Round 3) in Final Fight, if the player picks up Edi.
+E's gum at full health he is awarded 42910 points.
 This is Akira Nishitani's birthday (September 10th, Shōwa 42 ).
 Edi.
 E spits the gum out just before the fight begins, in case you missed it.
 Incidentally, Ryu's birthday, July 1st, 1964 is that of Akira Yasuda (Akiman) and Chun-Li's birthday, March 1st, 1968 is that of Miho Kobayashi, the background artist known as Buppo.
+Incidentally, if you don't have full health, eating the gum will replenish up to half of your life.

 Asecond, authorised live-action film based on the series, entitled Street Fighter: The Legend of Chun-Li, debuted in cinemas in February 2009.
 Sitting through all 96 minutes is a grueling task best avoided, in fact, the film is so anemic that the original film adaptation from 1994 is fondly remembered in contrast; for all its flaws Steven E. de Souza's film was colourful and energetic, Andrzej Bartkowiak's is a lifeless bust.
 Chris Klein's performance as Charlie Nash beggars belief; one wants to believe he's deliberately spoofing the script rather than contend with the conclusion that a paid professional could be this bad.
 And then there's Bison; the actor playing him is so feeble that the sound effect of... wait for it, a tiger roaring is channelled in to add an ounce of menace to his excruciatingly stupid scenes.
 The entire film is horrible, failing to entertain even as an aperture for contempt.